jkim574/CNN-Scene-Recognition/README.md

 Dataset

-MiniPlaces is a scene recognition dataset developed by MIT.
-This dataset has 120K images from 100 scene categories.
+Dataset is MiniPlaces that has 120K images from 100 scene categories.
 The categories are mutually exclusive.
 The dataset is split into 100K images for training, 10K images for validation, and 10K for testing.

 The original image resolution for images in MiniPlaces is 128x128.
 To make the training feasible, data loader reduces the image resolution to 32x32.
 Our data loader will also download the full dataset the first time you run train_miniplaces.py.

 An implementation of LeNet-5 is provided as SimpleConvNet class in student_code.py.
 You will modify this class to implement your own deep network.
 You will also re-use your implementation of train_model and test_model in Part 2.
 Please avoid changing any other files besides student_code.py except for profiling purpose in train_miniplaces.py (see Profiling Your Model).